ericharmeling/in-60-seconds/PITCHME.md

 ### SQL interface

-@snap[midpoint]
+@snap[midpoint span-120]
 @ul[spaced text-white]
 - The user accesses the database of tables through the CockroachDB SQL interface.
 - Primary key values (rows in a primary key column) uniquely identify rows of data.
 - From the SQL perspective, data is represented as being in one place.
-That is, the user doesn't need to worry about where the data is physically located (although with geo-partitioning, they can).
 @ulend
 @snapend